Smoking and asthma

 - Have more colds

 - Begin smoking themselves

 No one should smoke in your house.
-This includes you, your visitors, your child's babysitters, and anyone else who comes to your house.
+This includes you and your visitors.

 Smokers should smoke outside and wear a coat.
 The coat will keep smoke particles from sticking to their clothes.
-They should leave the coat outside or away from a child with asthma.
+They should leave the coat outside or put it somewhere away from a child with asthma.